Taking night handheld photographs is a bit tricky and may require you some skills to do it. Here are a few tips I want to share with you.

 Now, a quick reflection, I always found the most helpful to use the Aperture mode of your camera and often go for the largest or second-largest aperture setting for my lens and set my ISO value accordingly for the shutter speed to fall into the values mentioned above (without going with the ISO higher than 4000).
 If the scene is well illuminated, I tend to lower the ISO before modifying the aperture or higher shutter speed values.

-Another part that can play an important role when trying to capture night photographs handheld is your camera capabilities.
+Another part that can play an important role when trying to capture night photographs handheld during your travel is your camera capabilities.
 Although the camera is not a core reason to impact your settings, it does play an important role.

 For example, let’s reflect on two cameras with different sensors: APC-S (crop sensor) and full-frame sensor.